Reviews You Can Rely On

 down jacket men - the stio pinion hooded has an ultra-soft face fabric and allows for...

-The Decathlon Forclaz MT100 runs quite small, so be sure to get a size bigger than you normally would.
+The Decathlon Simond MT100 runs quite small, so be sure to get a size bigger than you normally would.
+Credit: Sam Schild

-In general, down is the best insulation material for packability since it is very compressible, but some down jackets are still more portable than others.
-To test portability, we weighed every jacket.
-We packed and unpacked each model repeatedly to see how well the fabrics held up over extended use and assessed which ones packed away the easiest.
+In general, down is the best insulation material for packability since it is very compressible, but the fill power of the down, as well as outer material and extra features such as hoods, pockets, and zippers, can all affect the weight and packability of a jacket.
+To test this metric, we weighed every model, and we packed and unpacked each model repeatedly to see how well the fabrics held up over extended use.

-The Mountain Hardwear Ghost Whisperer, at 8.3 ounces in a size medium, is the most portable jacket we tested.
-This model doesn't have any hood adjustment features and only has two zippered hand pockets.
-But, it packs into its own pocket and is light enough that we never hesitated to pack it just in case.
-We have used the Ghost Whisperer as the only warm layer we carry while backpacking for thousands of miles on multiple long-distance thru-hikes, and you can't do better than this jacket if ultralight packability is your top concern.
+The Mountain Hardwear Ghost Whisperer, at 8.3 ounces in a size medium, is almost as packable as the Deploy.
+This model doesn't have any hood-adjustment features and has only two zippered hand pockets.
+But, it packs into its own pocket and is light enough that we never hesitated to pack it, just in case.
+We have used the Ghost Whisperer and Deploy as the only warm layer we carry on multiple long-distance backpacking trips, and you can't do better than these jackets if ultralight packability is your top priority.
+The Ghost Whisperer is much less expensive, but the Deploy is lighter if you're counting ounces.

-As much as we loved the weight of the Ghost Whisperer, it's very expensive, but options like the Eddie Bauer CirrusLite are only slightly heavier and are a fraction of the price.
-We measured the CirrusLite at a mere 9.9 ounces in a men's small, and it was extremely packable.
-The CirrusLite is right up there with the best of the best in the uber-light down jacket world, and it won't drain your bank account.
+If you're looking for a lightweight down jacket that's not as expensive, the Eddie Bauer CirrusLite is only slightly heavier and is a fraction of the price.
+The CirrusLite is right up there with the best of the best in the uber-light down jacket world, measuring a mere 9.9 ounces in a men's small, and it won't drain your bank account.

 down jacket men - the scale numbers don&#039;t lie. this is an easy jacket to carry...